Everyone

 • makes you ask for permission to eat, sleep, or go to the toilet

-• makes you do work that is not part of your job, such as cleaning their home
+• makes you do work that is not part of your job, like cleaning their home

 • threatens to call Immigration New Zealand to end your work visa